tushar251095/Hospital_Management_System/README.md

 ## GETTING INTO THE PROJECT:
 This system has a ‘Home’ page from where the user can see what services system provide.
-Header bar provide login option fro all the roles and sigup option for patient.
+Header bar provide login option for all the roles and sigup option for patient.

 ![image](https://github.com/tushar251095/Hospital_Management_System/blob/main/ProjectScreenshots/homePage%20(2).png?raw=true)